If you’re looking to maximize your category bonuses, it helps to know the MCC code for the businesses you shop at.

 I can see why you’re frustrated.
 Fortunately, you don’t have to rely on company representatives to find merchant category codes, or MCCs.

 For the benefit of readers who aren’t familiar, a merchant category code (MCC) is a four-digit number the major credit card networks (Visa, Discover, American Express and Mastercard) assign to every business that applies to accept credit cards.
 The number corresponds to the type of business or service the company offers.

 Credit card networks use MCCs to categorize and track purchases.
 When a purchase is added to your statement, the category assigned to it, such as “grocery stores, supermarkets,” is tied to the merchant category code.

 Sometimes, MCCs are used to prevent certain types of purchases.
 For instance, a company that issues corporate cards may decide to restrict employees from staying in pricey hotels during business travel by arranging with the network to only cover lodgings with specific MCCs.

-So how do you look up the MCC code of a particular business?
-You can find it on a list the IRS publishes.
-Each card network also has its own list.
+So, how do you look up the MCCs of a particular business?
+The IRS publishes a complete list of codes, but each card network also has its own list.
 As a result, a merchant may have a different code with Visa than with Mastercard, for instance.
-If you are curious about how this works, my previous column – “How can I change my business’s merchant category code?” – goes into detail on how the codes are assigned.

-There also are other online resources for MCCs.
-For Visa cards, you may be able to find a merchant’s code in the Visa Supplier Locator Tool, published online.
-Mastercard publishes its codes in the Quick Reference Booklet – Merchant Edition.
-American Express supplies the code to each purchase on your statement.
+Other online resources include the Visa Supplier Locator Tool, the Quick Reference Booklet – Merchant Edition for Mastercard and American Express supplies the code to each purchase on your statement.
 I was not able to find a similar guide from Discover online, so if you need those codes, I would suggest asking your merchant processor.